the toronto skyline at night one of the free things you can see in Toronto

 Want to ditch your bathing suit for your birthday suit and go for a swim?
 Head to Hanlan’s Point Beach.

-This free thing to do in Toronto is one of only two nude beaches in all of Canada.
+It’s one of only two nude beaches in all of Canada.
 (The other is Wreck Beach in Vancouver).

 Access to Hanlan’s Point Beach is free, but you will need to pay for a short ferry ride or water taxi to the beach’s parking lot.